roman-spiridonov/yargs-config/README.md

 Notice the structure of `meta` object.
 It is used to populate `yargs` configuration.

 No need to explicitly fill out `type` and `default` fields of `meta` object as the library can automatically populate them for you.
+Also, you can enter just the description for a property `meta` object.

+If config property is not inside `meta` object, it will not be used in yargs.

 ```javascript
 const Config = require('yargs-config').Config;